drvinceknight/pfm/docs/_labsheets/02-functions-data-structures.md

    $$T_n=\frac{n(n+1)}{2}$$

-9. **Tickable** Use code to check that the following relationship is true:
+9. **TICKABLE** Use code to check that the following relationship is true:

    $$\sum_{i=0}^{n}T_i=\frac{n(n+1)(n+2)}{6}$$